lucian-pdev/CAIN_DM_helper/README.md

 # CAIN_DM__Helper

 A terminal-based helper app for Game Masters running the **CAIN TTRPG system** by Tom Bloom.
-Inspired in part by the roguelike mode *The Duviri Experience* from Warframe, this tool aims to streamline gameplay and enhance immersion.
+Inspired in part by the roguelike mode *The Duviri Experience* from **Warframe**, by Digital Extremes, this tool aims to streamline gameplay and enhance immersion.

 ---